How to Change Startup Disk on Mac?

 As mentioned, this is a one-time change.
 The next time your open your Mac, it will boot from the default startup disk.

-#2 Change your startup disk for every startup
+Method 2.
+Change your startup disk for every startup

 If you want to change your Mac's default startup disk, you must use System Preferences.

 Step 2.
-Click Startup Disk.
+Click General and then Startup Disk.

-Step 4.
+Step 3.
 Click the icon of the disk you want to use, then click Restart.

-set Mac startup disk
+change Mac startup disk

-Your Mac will now use the selected startup disk going forward until you change it again.
 If you have an Apple silicon Mac, you can also set the default startup volume at boot time:

 Step 1.
 With the computer shut down, press and hold the power button until you see Loading startup options.